Police Dog Service with my Police Service Dogs

 This was specialist police service dog posting with Arko – it was about drug detection.
 This involved searching both inbound and outbound luggage, checking airport lockers, working with the Customs Service and from time to time assisting RCMP drug investigations unit in searches of residences or commercial facilities.
 It also involved some ship searches which was a challenge for the dog.

 The drug dog detection program was a Custom Program, supported by the RCMP, that was commenced in the summer of 1975 and coordinated by a guy called Ed Joyce.
-The program had been operating in Vancouver, Toronto and Montreal.
+The program had been operating in Vancouver, Toronto, and Montreal.
 I became involved in a test process at the Customs Border Crossing at Windsor, Ontario as part of an evaluation to determine the value of expanding the drug dog program in Customs.
-The drug dogs were intented to be used as extension of search procedures and a deterrent to smugglers.
-It was unique to be part of a new program and testing new practises.
+The drug dogs were intended to be used as an extension of search procedures and a deterrent to smugglers.
+It was unique to be part of a new program and testing new practices.

 I recall that while we were in Windsor we teamed up with some Windsor Police Department dog handlers for an excursion across the border into Detroit where we met up with Detroit Police dog handlers for a professional exchange of information and training tips.
-We were also taken to a coloured bar in the inner city of Detroit, where the Police often drank apparently.
-It was a very intimidating environment in inner city Detroit that was the murder capital of the USA at the time.
-The Detroit police were in plain clothes but sporting thier weapons, exposed on their belts.
+We were also taken to a colored bar in the inner city of Detroit, where the Police often drank apparently.
+It was a very intimidating environment in inner-city Detroit that was the murder capital of the USA at the time.
+The Detroit police were in plain clothes but sporting their weapons, exposed on their belts.
 We were unarmed.
-The bar patrons new the local police but wondered and watched our every movement.
+The bar patrons knew the local police but wondered and watched our every movement.
 I was happy when we left the area after an enjoyable social time.

-One of the nice things about the arrangements with our working police dogs was that they were kenneled at your home.
-The force would provide the funds for the construction of an elaborate kennel in your back yard.
+One of the nice things about the arrangements with our working police dogs was that their kennels were at your home.
+The force would provide the funds for the construction of an elaborate kennel in your backyard.
 So this was a 7 day a week commitment in being a police dog handler as there was the daily cleaning, grooming, feeding and exercising of the dog.
 The dog was part of the family and while treated as a working animal the dogs did enjoy a wonderful life.

 While on airport work could become routine and at time monotonous the calls to assist outside the airport to work with Canada Customs or the RCMP drug squads were exciting and generally interesting.
 Warehouse searches, cargo shed searches, homes, vehicles and all manner of facilities were experienced.
 There were a number of successful searches by Arko finding quantities of drugs hidden in various locations and packages.
 It was always a great thrill to find hidden drugs and to support their interdiction.